example of clothing care label with laundry instruc

 This could mean the care label on the inside of your item, could be 20+ labels thick.
 They are already irritating enough; we don’t want that!

-Instead, they use the international language of care symbols.
+Instead, they use the international language of laundry symbols.

 Problem Fabrics

-Before we dive into the nitty gritty of what the care symbols mean, we first want to point out a couple of sneaky tricks you can use when washing your clothing without ever needing to understand the washing symbols.
+Before we dive into the nitty gritty of what the laundry symbols mean, we first want to point out a couple of sneaky tricks you can use when washing your clothing without ever needing to understand what the symbols mean.

 Use the information on the label